wp-plugins/gravity-forms-shootq-add-on/readme.txt

 2. Your visitor submits the form and *voila!* Everything gets sent to ShootQ!

 == Changelog ==
+= 1.1.3 =
+* Removed affiliate links from readme.txt to comply with WordPress.org guidelines.
 = 1.1.2 =
 * Added specific mapping fields for cell, home and work phone types to enable the option of collecting more than one phone number.
 * Fixed the link to the Donate page.